emergesource/resume/resume.md

 ## Work Experience

 Tucows
-Senior Software Developer/Team Lead
+Team Lead
-In a Senior Developer/Team lead role at Tucows, my daily responsibilities include platform development, sprint planning, code reviews & general guidance.
+In a Team lead role at Tucows, my daily responsibilities include platform development, sprint planning, code reviews & general guidance.
 I’ve developed a component based UI platform with React & Flux that is quickly gaining adoption by many teams throughout the company.
 My experience also allows me to pitch in with legacy development & solutions building as well as new product development & system architecture.

 Fire Engine Red